lmangani/crow-metrics/README.md

   - **gauges**: dials that measure a changing state, like the number of currently open connections, or the amount of memory being used.
   - **distributions**: samples that are interesting for their histogram, like timings (95th percentile of database reads, for example).

-Metrics are collected in a `MetricsRegistry` (usually you create only one).
-On a configurable period, these metrics are summarized and sent to observers.
-The observers can push the summary to a push-based service like Graphite, or post the results to a web service for a poll-based service like Prometheus.
+Metrics are collected in a `Registry` (usually there is only one).
+On a configurable period, these metrics are summarized and sent to listeners.
+The listeners can push the summary to a push-based service like Graphite, or post the results to a web service for a poll-based service like Prometheus.

 Each metric has a name, which is a string.
 Crow doesn't care what's in the string, but if you're sending metrics to a service, most of them have a naming convention.
 In general, you should use a name that could be an identifier (starts with a letter, contains only letters, digits, and underscore).
 Some metrics services use dot to build folder-like namespaces.
 Typical metric names are: